confluentinc/cp-all-in-one/cp-all-in-one-security/confluent-server-oauth/README.md

 ## RBAC using OAuth

-1. Get the Kafka cluster ID from broker logs or following REST API : http://localhost:8091/v1/metadata/id
+1. Get the Kafka cluster ID from docker-compose file or broker logs or following REST API : http://localhost:8091/v1/metadata/id

 2. Get an access token from Keycloak passing the client credentials of super user client app: